The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

 \section{Methods}

-{M.\arabic{figure}} We now give details on the methods used in this work, beginning with a description of the comprehensive and idealized climate models, followed by a discussion of ocean energy balance and how it is used to predict ENSO variability over time.
+{M.\arabic{figure}} We now give details on the methods used in this work, beginning with a description of the comprehensive and idealized climate models, followed by a discussion of predicting ENSO variability from ocean energy balance, and concluding with an explanation of how we use an energy balance model to forecast GMST from a given emissions scenario.